 'British Values' have been identified as:

 We encourage students to become good and valued citizens.
-Our academies do this by supporting each student to become as independent as possible.
-Each academy has a strong culture of giving time and energy to voluntary work and charity fundraising.
+We do this by supporting each student to become as independent as possible and we have a strong culture of giving time and energy to voluntary work and charity fundraising.

-Mutual respect is at the core of academy life.
-Students learn to treat each other and staff with great respect.
-This is evident when walking around any of our academies and within their classrooms.
+Mutual respect is at the core of life within the academy.
+Students learn to treat each other and staff with great respect and this is evident when walking around our site and within the classrooms.

-We value the importance of facilitating opportunities for every academy to be part of the community as the students, families and staff have much to offer in the development of community cohesion.
+We value the importance of facilitating opportunities to be part of the community as the students, families and staff have much to offer in the development of community cohesion.

 We offer a broad and balanced curriculum in which all major religions are studied and respected.
 Our assemblies help all students to find out about themselves and others; linking their lives to the communities in which they belong.
 We place great emphasis on providing opportunities to participate in events and celebrations to broaden all students' experiences and awareness of others.

-In our academies we believe that tolerance of different faiths and beliefs are best gained through knowledge and understanding.
-Through our curriculum as well as the routines of daily life at every academy, we strive to not only learn about but also to demonstrate tolerance and help children to become knowledgeable and understanding citizens who can build a better Britain for the future.
+We believe that tolerance of different faiths and beliefs are best gained through knowledge and understanding.
+Through our curriculum as well as the routines of daily life within the academy, we strive to not only learn about but also to demonstrate tolerance and help children to become knowledgeable and understanding citizens who can build a better Britain for the future.

 Extremism is defined as "Vocal, or active opposition to fundamental British Values including democracy, the rule of law, individual liberty and mutual respect and tolerance of different faiths and beliefs."